jborlik/AdventOfCode2018/README.md

 * Day 1:  Search for repeated results from an iterated list, which requires keeping track of the results.
 The duplicated result was after 138573 iterations, so all of the previous values had to be kept and searched each iteration.
 This required a sorted collection with an efficient search.
 The dictionary object worked fine.
 * Day 2:  First part involved letter frequencies, which can be easily done via collections.Counter.
 The second part required comparing each pair of strings, looking for a pair that had only one diffence.
 Itertools.combinations to the rescue.
 * Day 3:  Used a class to store/parse data (via regex) for a rectangle.
 Used a numpy matrix to store values where the rectangles overlapped.
 Iterated through that large matrix a couple of times, although it was simplified with np.where.
+* Day 4:  Datetime for time differences, although this may have been overkill.
+Sort and iterate over an event log, keeping track of which minutes were spent sleeping by each individual guard.